How Did Valentine Get its Name?

 But don’t let that fool you into thinking Valentine is named for the romantic holiday.

-Today, Valentine is a small neighborhood tucked in between Broadway and Southwest Trafficway, from 31st Street to 40th.
+Today, Valentine is a small neighborhood between Broadway and Southwest Trafficway, from 31st Street to 40th.
 It’s a mixture of urban pioneers who bought cheap in the 1970s and 1980s and new, younger families with children.

 “It’s like a small town where everyone knows everyone else,” says neighborhood president Jim Martin.
 “We see each other out on our front porches or as we walk our dogs.”